awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

   "Resource": "*",
   "Condition": {
     "ForAnyValue:StringEquals": {
-      "kms:EncryptionContextKey": "AppName"
+      "kms:EncryptionContextKeys": "AppName"
     }
   }
 }
 ```

-To require a case\-sensitive evaluation of both the encryption context key and value, use the `kms:EncryptionContextKeys` and `kms:EncryptionContext:` policy conditions together in the same policy statement\.
-For example, in the following example policy statement, because the `StringEquals` operator is case sensitive, both the encryption context key and the encryption context value are case sensitive\.
+To require a case\-sensitive evaluation of both the encryption context key and value, use the `kms:EncryptionContextKeys` and `kms:EncryptionContext:context-key` policy conditions together in the same policy statement\.
+The case\-sensitive condition operator \(such as `StringEquals`\) always applies to the value of the condition\.
+The encryption context key \(such as `AppName`\) is the value of the `kms:EncryptionContextKeys` condition\.
+The encryption context value \(such as `ExampleApp`\) is the value of the `kms:EncryptionContext:context-key` condition\.

+For example, in the following example key policy statement, because the `StringEquals` operator is case sensitive, both the encryption context key and the encryption context value are case sensitive\.

 ```
 {